Settled Nomad

 Is North Macedonia a cash or card country?

-Does triggering tax residency in North Macedonia affect my banking setup?
+Does triggering tax residency in North Macedonia affect my banking?

-Tax residency in North Macedonia is triggered at 183 days in the relevant period.
+Tax residency in North Macedonia triggers at 183 days.
 183 days triggers Macedonian tax residency.
 The country operates a flat 10% personal income tax for residents — among the lowest in Europe — with no preferential nomad tax regime layered on top.
 For most nomads under 183 days, you remain tax-resident in your home country and the DNV stay is fiscally neutral.
 For longer stays the 10% flat rate is itself attractive enough that no special carve-out is needed.
-For banking specifically, hitting residency usually means a local bank account becomes accessible, and it may change reporting obligations on your home-country tax return — but it doesn't fundamentally change which cards work day to day.
-The Wise + Revolut + Charles Schwab stack continues to be the most flexible setup whether you're a tourist or a tax resident.
+Day to day it doesn't change which cards work — it mainly opens access to local accounts and can change your home-country reporting obligations.

 Related on Settled Nomad